Last Updated on May 16, 2023 by Tina

-Last year when I was assigned to assist in the supervision of our drilling activities in our project site in Nonoc Island in Surigao, I made it a goal to visit all the islands of Surigao City, dubbed as “The City of Island Adventures”.
+Back in 2017, I worked in a company with a project site on Nonoc Island in Surigao City.
+I was Manila-based but was assigned to assist in the supervision of the drilling activities at the project site.
+My work schedule back then was 3 weeks at the field and a week off.
+At the site, we had our day off every Sunday.
+When I was there, I made it a goal to visit all the islands of Surigao City, dubbed as “The City of Island Adventures“.
 Though not a part of Surigao City, every time we would plan which beach to visit next, I would always hear someone suggest Bitaog Beach in Dinagat Islands.
 But I didn’t make it a priority even if they say that it is a very nice beach because I wanted to complete Surigao City first.

 I was able to visit almost all of the islands of Surigao City possible, with my officemates, and with the help of Kuya Jimmy, our “official boatman”.
-Last month while having lunch in the office, one of my officemates asked where our next destination will be.
+One day, while having lunch in the office, one of my officemates asked where our next destination would be.
 Since we have already covered most of Surigao City, it was time to explore other beaches near Nonoc Island.
-I decided it’s time to see Bitaog Beach.
+I decided it was time to see Bitaog Beach.

 We left Duyos Beach at almost 2 in the afternoon.
 When we arrived at Bitaog Beach, I thought to myself we should have gone there earlier.
-People who have been there were not exaggerating, it was really beautiful.
+People who have been there were not exaggerating, it was stunning.
 Bitaog is by far the best beach I have ever been to in Caraga Region.
 It is an unspoiled beach with powdery white sand and beautiful rock formations.
-The water is so clear I had a great time floating.
-And the best part is that we had the whole place all to ourselves.
+The water was so clear.
+And the best part was that we had the whole place all to ourselves.

 Bitaog Beach Cottage Rates